PurviSaiChoure/CrisisGen/README.md

 CrisisGen is a web application designed to provide real-time disaster management solutions.
 It leverages advanced AI technologies to generate disaster summaries, coordinate responses, and facilitate communication among stakeholders, including citizens, NGOs, and government agencies.

+## Objective

+To design an AI system that helps stakeholders (citizens, NGOs, and governments) during disasters by:

+- Generating real-time disaster summaries.
+- Suggesting actionable plans based on the severity and nature of the disaster.
+- Creating custom communication templates for affected populations or response teams.

 ## Table of Contents

 - [Features](#features)